 To summarize, taking the set of incoherent measurements as free resource, we regard unital detection-incoherent pre-processing channels with classical post-processing channels as the free transformations; the quantum coherence and entanglement of quantum measurements are quantified by $C_{m}$ and $E_{m}$, respectively.

-\textit{\textbf{Quantum coherence conversion to quantum entanglement.}} ---
+\section{Quantum coherence conversion to quantum entanglement}

-We are now in a position to restate our problem that if quantum coherence of a quantum measurement can be converted into quantum entanglement of a bipartite quantum measurement as depicted in Fig.~\ref{fig: building a bipartite quantum measurement}.
-Here's our first result: \begin{theorem} Let $ \mathcal{M}_{A} \in \mathbb{M}(d,n)$ be a quantum measurement.
-For any ancillary incoherent measurement $ \mathcal{E}_{B}\in \mathbb{I}(d,n) $ and a unital detection-incoherent pre-processing channel $ \mathcal{N}_{AB}$, it holds that
+We are now in a position to restate our problem concerning whether quantum coherence of a quantum measurement can be converted into quantum entanglement of a bipartite quantum measurement as depicted in Fig.~\ref{fig: building a bipartite quantum measurement}.
+Here is our first result: \begin{theorem} Let $ \mathcal{M}_{A} \in \mathbf{M}(d,n)$ be a quantum measurement.
+For any ancillary incoherent measurement $ \mathcal{E}_{B}\in \mathbf{I}(d,n) $ and a unital detection-incoherent pre-processing channel $ \mathcal{N}_{AB}$, it holds that

-\end{theorem} This shows that the quantum coherence of a quantum measurement $ \mathcal{M}_{A} $ is an upper-bound on the quantum entanglement of any resultant bipartite quantum measurement under the free transformations.
-Note that a classical post-processing channel is unnecessary at the right-hand side of eq.~\eqref{eq: C_m >= E_m} since it just deteriorates quantum resources as argued before.
-While it is not always the case that quantum coherence of a quantum measurement fully converts to quantum entanglement, a proper choice of free transformation might achieve the conversion completely as shown in the next result: \begin{theorem} Let $ \mathcal{M}_{A}\in \mathbb{M}(d,n) $ be a quantum measurement.
-Let $ \mathcal{E}_{B} \in \mathbb{I}(d,n)$ be an incoherent measurement given by
+\end{theorem} This shows that the quantum coherence of a quantum measurement $ \mathcal{M}_{A} $ is an upper bound on the quantum entanglement of any resultant bipartite quantum measurement under the free transformations.
+Note that a classical post-processing channel is unnecessary in the right-hand side of eq.~\eqref{eq: C_m >= E_m} since it just deteriorates quantum resources as argued before.
+While it is not always the case that quantum coherence of a quantum measurement fully converts to quantum entanglement, a proper choice of free transformation might achieve the conversion completely as shown in the next result: \begin{theorem} Let $ \mathcal{M}_{A}\in \mathbf{M}(d,n) $ be a quantum measurement.
+Let $ \mathcal{E}_{B} \in \mathbf{I}(d,n)$ be an incoherent measurement given by

 where $ E_{x}=\ketbra{x}{x}_{B} $.
 For $ n\ge d $, the following holds: